microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 # Build a custom smart assist bot

 ### Getting Started

-Sample code provided in github contains smart bot implementation for KB article suggetion and natural language understanding(LUIS)
+This sample code contains custom smart bot implementation for suggesting KB articles and for Natural Language Understanding using [LUIS](https://www.luis.ai/home).

-1) Deploying a new Smart Assist Bot
-2) Integrating to an exisiting Azure Bot

 ### 1. Deploying a new Smart Assist Bot

-To develop a new WebApp based Smart Bot, Please follow the steps mentioned below.
+To develop a new web application based smart-assist bot, follow the steps mentioned below.

-Download the github sample and Open the code in visual studio 2017 or above and update the appsettings.
+Download the sample code and open it in Microsoft Visual Studio 2017 or above.
+Then you will need to update the application settings.
 This setup broadly contains the following steps.

 1) Update the values in appsettings.json (SmartAssistBot/appsettings.json) file<br />
 2) Publish the webapp to Azure<br />